-Most on-line services are supported by ITSS including SMUport and Self-service.
-In SMUport, the university's web portal, students can connect with the campus community, and obtain online course information through Brightspace.
-Self-service provides students with on-line course information and registration.
+Most on-line services are supported by EIT including SMUport and Self-Service Banner.
+In SMUport, the university's web portal, students can connect with the campus community, and obtain on-line course information through Brightspace.
+Self-Service Banner provides students with on-line course information and registration.